Ottawa

 Canadian Medicare is a decentralized, universal, and publicly funded healthcare system administered predominantly by the 13 provinces and territories.
 Each province and territory has its own insurance plan and receives federal assistance per capita.

-Aside from the mandatory compensation and employee benefits, many employers offer several recommended benefits, including private healthcare, retirement, and health spending accounts.
+Aside from the mandatory compensation and employee benefits, many employers offer several recommended benefits, including private healthcare, retirement investment accounts, and health spending accounts.
 These bonus perks can help recruit employees that stick around for years.

 Since Canada has a publicly funded healthcare system, it is not typical for a Canadian employer to offer additional healthcare.
 However, offering additional healthcare options make businesses more competitive in the job market.